jonkkins/jonkkins/README.md

 # Jonkkins
 A copycat of Jenkins.
-Entirely written in python
+Entirely written in python.
+Project seems a parody project, imitating Jenkins.
+But this is a serious project.
+We might change the name some time.
+But not for now.

 ### Stability
 Project is at its embryo stage.
 Not even early.
 Project is not